Francesco Crispi: Exile

 After leaving Sicily, Crispi took refuge in Marseille, France, where he met the woman who would become his second wife, Rose Montmasson, born five years after him in Haute-Savoie (which at that time belonged to the Kingdom of Sardinia) in a family of farmers.

 In 1849, he moved to Turin, the capital of the Kingdom of Sardinia, where he worked as a journalist.
 During this period he became a friend of Giuseppe Mazzini, a republican politician, journalist and activist.
-In 1853 Crispi was implicated in the Mazzini conspiracy, and was arrested by the Piedmontese policy and sent to Malta.
-Here, on 27 December 1854 married Rose Montmasson.
+In 1853 Crispi was implicated in the Mazzini conspiracy and was arrested by the Piedmontese policy and sent to Malta.
+Here, on 27 December 1854, he married Rose Montmasson.

 Then he moved to London where he became a revolutionary conspirator and continued his close friendship with Mazzini, involving himself in the exile politics of the national movement, abandoning Sicilian separatism.

-On 10 January 1856 he moved to Paris, where he continued his work as journalist.
+On 10 January 1856, he moved to Paris, where he continued his work as a journalist.
 On 22 August, he was informed that his father had died and that three years earlier also his mother had died, but that news had been hidden by his father who did not want to increase his sorrows.

 Assassination attempt on Napoleon III

 On the evening of 14 January 1858, as the Emperor Napoleon III and the Empress Eugénie de Montijo were on their way to the theatre in the Rue Le Peletier, the precursor of the Opera Garnier, to see, rather ironically, Rossini's William Tell, the Italian revolutionary Felice Orsini and his accomplices threw three bombs at the imperial carriage.
 The first bomb landed among the horsemen in front of the carriage.
 The second bomb wounded the animals and smashed the carriage glass.
 The third bomb landed under the carriage and seriously wounded a policeman who was hurrying to protect the occupants.
 Eight people were killed and 142 wounded, though the emperor and empress were unhurt.

 Orsini himself was wounded on the right temple and stunned.
 He tended his wounds and returned to his lodgings, where police found him the next day.

 Of the five conspirators, only one remained unidentified.
 In 1908 (seven years after Crispi's death) one of them, Charles DeRudio, claimed to have seen, half an hour before the attack, a man approaching and talking with Orsini, and recognized him as Crispi.
-But no evidences have never been found regarding Crispi's role in the attack.
+But no evidence has ever been found regarding Crispi's role in the attack.
 Anyway on 7 August 1858, he was expelled from France.